 Forest Hills is a sprawling neighbourhood in Cole Harbour, clustered around Forest Hills Parkway, between Cole Harbour Road and Main Street.
-Along winding crescents and cul-de-sacs lie a mixture of single family homes, duplexes, and townhouses.
-This is the suburban idyll you’ve been looking for.
+Along widing crescents and cul-de-sacs lie a mixture of single family homes, dupluxes, and townhouses.
+This is surburban idyll you've been looking for.

-Forest Hills is home to Cole Harbour Place (where favourite son Sydney Crosby honed his moves), which houses a community pool, a gym and the Cole Harbour branch of the library.
+Forest Hills is home to Cole Harbour Place (where favorite son Sidney Crosby hones his moves), which houses a community pool, an arena, a gym and the Cole Harbour branch library.
 Memberships are available, but one-time admission is a boon for those who just want to lace up their skates a few times each year.
 The surrounding Cole Harbour Common is a maze of paths and sports fields and streams.
-You’ll also find tennis and basketball courts, plus a small-but-mighty skate park.
+You'll also find tennis and basketball courts, plus a small-but-mighty skate park.

-Like nearby Colby Village, Forest Hills benefits from a number of new restaurants along Cole Harbour Road — from a delicatessen to burritos to Thai, there’s plenty of choice.
-And long-time neighbourhood favourites like the Palladium (Greek specialties and diner favorites) and Vine’s Pasta Grill (nostalgic Italian), and Jamieson’s (modern pub fare) are less than five minutes’ drive.
+Like nearby Colby Village, Forest Hills benefits from a number of new resturants along Cole Harbour Road - from a delicatessen to burritos to Thai, there's plenty of choice.
+And long-time neighbourhood favorites like the Palladium (Greek specialities and diner favorites) and Vine's Pasta Grill (nostalgic Italian), and Jamieson's (modern pub fare) are less than five minutes' drive.

-Speaking of driving, while Forest Hills may be miles from Halifax, but it’s really only about 20 minutes’ drive to Bayer’s Road — even in traffic.
+Speaking of driving, while Forest Hills may be miles from Halifax, it's really only about 20 minutes drive to Bayer's Road - even in traffic.
 Commuting to Burnside or Dartmouth Crossing takes even less time.
-All the neighborhoods are serviced every half hour by Metro Transit, and there’s an express bus terminal on Portland Street that provides direct connections to Alderney Landing, Barrington and Gottingen Streets.
+All the neighbourhoods are services even half hour by Metro Transit, and there's an express bus terminal on Portland Street that provides direct connections to Alderney Landing, Barrington and Gottinget Streets.

 A bit closer to home, Forest Hills Parkway is bookended by two Sobey's groceries, plus the famous Gateway Meat Market is a five-minute drive.
 Drug stores, banks, churches, and hair salons are all in ample supply, and an NSLC is at the corner of Forest Hills and Cole Harbour Road.

-If you’re looking for a friendly, snug community for your next chapter, Forest Hills might be just the right place for you.
-Let one of Century21’s knowledgeable agents help you find exactly what you’ve been dreaming of.
+If you're looking for a friendly, snug community for your next chapter, Forest Hills might be just the right place for you.
+Let one of our knowledgeable Century 21 Trident REALTORS® help you find exactly what you've been dreaming of!